ThilinaRajapakse/simpletransformers/docs/_docs/32-convAI-specifics.md

 ## Interacting with a `ConvAIModel`

+### `interact()`

-The `interact()` method can be used to talk with the model.
+The `interact()` method can be used to talk with the model (interactively).
+Optionally, you can provide a list of strings to the method which will be used to build a *persona* for the chatbot.
+If it is not given, a random personality from the PERSONA-CHAT dataset will be used.

+### `interact_single()`

+The `interact_single()` method can be used to communicate with the model through single messages, i.e. by providing the current message and the history of the conversation.
 Optionally, you can provide a list of strings to the method which will be used to build a *persona* for the chatbot.
 If it is not given, a random personality from the PERSONA-CHAT dataset will be used.